CNES/S1Tiling/docs/files.rst

 DEM VRT files
 +++++++++++++

-:Content: Virtual aggregate of all the SRTM files that fully cover the
+:Content: Virtual aggregate of all the DEM files that fully cover the
           associated input S1 images (in both polarities).

 :Directory:  :ref:`%(tmp) <paths.tmp>`:samp:`/S1/`